soxueren/atsd/api/sql/README.md

 ### CASE

+The `CASE` expression provides a way to use `IF THEN` logic in various parts of the query.
+Both simple and searched syntax options are supported.

+#### Searched `CASE` Expression

-The `CASE` expression evaluates a sequence of boolean expressions and returns a matching result expression.
+The searched `CASE` expression evaluates a sequence of boolean expressions and returns a matching result expression.

 ```sql
 CASE